vijayraavi/20533-ImplementingMicrosoftAzureInfrastructureSolutions/20533CGitHubUserGuideforMCTs.md

 2. Create your comment or issue as described previously, and in the comment text box, type **@**, followed by the user or team name, within the comment.

-  > **Note:** When you type the **@** symbol, a list appears that contains GitHub users who are collaborators on the applicable project and anyone who is participating in the projectís comments.
+  > **Note:** When you type the **@** symbol, a list appears that contains GitHub users who are collaborators on the applicable project and anyone who is participating in the project‚Äôs comments.
 The list uses autocomplete as you type, so that you can filter the list easily.